eic-network/eic-network.github.io/_projects/capture-and-storage.md

   Largely subsidised by public funds and heavy publicised, the technologies involved create a complex system of capturing CO2 at the emission source, liquifying, transporting by ship and storing again under the sea bed.

-  We looked at the first year of Longship, the flagship European project to capture and store CO2, and found out a deeply troubled pilot year, subsidised with billions of Euros in public money..
+  We looked at the first year of Longship, the flagship European project to capture and store CO2, and found out a deeply troubled pilot year, subsidised with billions of Euros in public money.
 [Published June 2026]
 publications:
 - lang: "[FR]"
   links: